Fogest/Course2iCal/README.md

 Allows users to paste in their University of Guelph schedule and it will export it to iCal or allow them to export it to various calendar programs.

 ## Installation
-To run Course2iCal locally, you can run the following command to start a local PHP server: (assuming `php` is installed on your system and in your PATH)
+To run Course2iCal locally, you can run the following command to start a local PHP server on port 8000: (assuming `php` is installed on your system and in your PATH)

 ```
 php -S localhost:8000